nocai/dotfiles/README.md

 ## Terminal

-I use [alacritty](https://github.com/alacritty/alacritty), which is faster than iTerm2 to the point that I don't have a choice.
+I use [iTerm2](https://github.com/gnachman/iTerm2), the sanest (though not the fastest) terminal emulator for macOS.

 - zsh + a handful of plugins managed with
 - [zgen](https://github.com/tarjoilija/zgen)